[Tolen Ren's memory]

 [Room]

-PARIS: That's not the way it happened.
-This isn't the way it
+This isn't the way it happened.

 denials.

-[Tolen Ren's memory]
+memory]

-TOLEN REN: I know about you, Paris.
+[OC]: I know about you, Paris.
 I know you were in prison.

-PARIS: That has nothing to do with it.
+PARIS: That has nothing to do with

-I'm finished with you, you'll never wear that uniform again.
+finished with you, you'll never wear that uniform again.

 PARIS: I can't let you do that.